juanburgos/100-days-of-code/log.md

 ### Day02  #100DaysOfCode

-Learned about Bootstrap's Cards component and how to use it with the grid system.
+learnt about Bootstrap's Cards component and how to use it with the grid system.

 ### Day03  #100DaysOfCode